airq-dev/hazebot/docs/contributing.md

 ## Setting up local development

 Clone this repo and run `docker-compose up --build`.
 Once the app is running, if this is the first time you've built Hazebot locally, run `docker-compose exec app flask sync --geography`.
-This runs the synchronization process described above to populate your database.
+This runs the synchronization process described [here](architecture.md#Synchronizing-Data) to populate your database.

 You can then test the API by navigating to `http://localhost:5000/test?command=<YOUR ZIPCODE>`.
 The `/test` endpoint returns the same message you'd get if you sent a text to a callback registered with Twilio to point at the `/sms_reply` endpoint exposed by this app.